erdemgunal/hakki-araniyor/README.md

 - **Mobile-Responsive Design**: Optimized for use on both desktop and mobile devices.
 - **Hint System**: Get hints when you are stuck in solving the puzzle.
 - **Customizable Game Rules**: Players can create or modify the rules for an even more personalized experience.

+## Last Viewed Games

+Keep track of the puzzles you've recently played or viewed!
+This section will display the last few games or scenarios you've interacted with, making it easy to revisit them or continue solving the mysteries.

+- **Game 1**: [Title of the puzzle](#) - Short description or a link to continue playing.
+- **Game 2**: [Title of the puzzle](#) - Short description or a link to continue playing.
+- **Game 3**: [Title of the puzzle](#) - Short description or a link to continue playing.

+This section can be dynamically updated on the page to reflect your most recent activity within the game.

 ## Contributing